Table of Contents

-Creative campaigns with a link building component are an investment, both in time and money.
+Creative campaigns with a digital PR component are an investment, both in time and money.

 So, imagine this scenario…

 A campaign you and your team have been working on for the last few weeks has finally been posted on your client’s site and you’ve launched an email outreach campaign to earn links.
 After reviewing your pitches, prospects, and media list, you pitch for a few weeks to your top targets, but no one’s biting.
 Then, at some point, your team asks for a coverage report but you have no links to share.
 And we’re always determined to find a way to get links and coverage in the end.

 What a nightmare – the scenario gives me a shiver thinking about it.
 Fortunately, there are a few steps you can take to troubleshoot your campaign.

 Here are four reasons why your link building campaign isn’t building links.